What Sweetener Can You Use On Keto?

 Monk fruit

-Monk fruit is a natural sweetener that has been used in Asia for centuries.
-According to the U.S. Food and Drug Administration, monk fruit sweeteners are “low-calorie and low glycemic” and have no effect on blood sugar levels or insulin secretion by the pancreas.
+Monk fruit, a natural sweetener, has been used in Asia for centuries.
+The U.S. Food and Drug Administration states that monk fruit sweeteners are “low-calorie and low glycemic.”
+They do not affect blood sugar levels or insulin secretion by the pancreas.

 Xylitol